Closed-Loop Supervised Fine-Tuning of Tokenized Traffic Models: Related work

 As mentioned above, covariate shift is a major challenge faced by traffic simulation models, since most of them are trained in open-loop and evaluated in closed-loop.
 Even with data augmentation, the issue is not fully resolved as the augmented noisy data does not reflect the compounded error during closed-loop rollout.
 Therefore, some existing works explored the use of closed-loop fine-tuning.

-As a classic remedy for the covariate shift, DAgger has been applied to end-to-end driving~\cite{zhang2016query}, yet its application in traffic simulation is limited, as it requires interactive demonstrations from human drivers.
+As a classic remedy for the covariate shift, DAgger has been applied to end-to-end driving~\cite{zhang2016query,prakash2020exploring,zhang2021roach}, yet its application in traffic simulation is limited, as it requires interactive demonstrations from human drivers or an expert policy.
+As an expert-free variant of DAgger, Data As Demonstrator (DAD)~\cite{venkatraman2015improving} obtains recovery actions using a pair of trajectories: a forward simulation (i.e., rollout) trajectory and a GT trajectory.
+At each time step, the policy is trained to return to the GT next state from the simulated current state.
+However, DAD fails when the rollout deviates from the GT trajectory.
+Our CAT-K rollout directly addresses this problem, enabling the use of DAD for closed-loop fine-tuning of traffic simulation and ego-vehicle policies.

-One popular approach is to apply reinforcement learning (RL). \citet{lu2023imitation} proposed to combine IL with RL and showed that RL improves the robustness of IL policy, especially in metrics that rely heavily on consecutive decision-making, such as collision avoidance.
+Another popular approach is to use RL.
+BC is combined with RL to improve the robustness of a policy in~\cite{lu2023imitation}.
 Yet, it also exposes RL's weakness in improving realism as it is difficult to handcraft a reward that promotes realism.
-The follow-up work of \citet{peng2025improving} learns a joint traffic model capable of rolling out the entire scenario by itself, eliminating the need for an external simulator.
-The reward/loss are typically handcrafted, and can be distilled from explicit traffic rules \cite{zhang2023learning}.
-With human preference data, RL from human feedback (RLHF) has also been applied to traffic model training for better user alignment \cite{huang2024gen,cao2024reinforcement}.
+Its follow-up work~\cite{peng2025improving} learns a joint traffic model capable of rolling out the entire scenario by itself.
+The reward/loss are typically handcrafted, and can be distilled from explicit traffic rules~\cite{zhang2023learning}.
+With human preference data, RL from human feedback (RLHF) has also been applied to traffic model training for better user alignment~\cite{huang2024gen,cao2024reinforcement}.
 Finally, Symphony \cite{igl2022symphony} adds a Generative Adversarial Imitation Learning (GAIL) loss to encourage the rollout states to stay in distribution; however, the well-known issue of training stability and discriminator overfitting remains a challenge.